architect/arc.codes/src/views/docs/en/reference/runtime-helpers/node.js.md

 #### `arc.http.session`

-`arc.http.session` provides methods for reading the current session in an `@http` request, and writing it back to a cookie.
+`arc.http.session` provides methods for manually reading the current session in an `@http` request, and writing it back to a cookie.

-These operations are automatically handled for you when using `arc.http[.async]`; only use `arc.http.session` if you prefer handling session reads and writes yourself.
+These operations are automatically handled for you when using `arc.http[.async]`; see the second example below.

 ##### Methods